Skip to content

 The Government has ensured that we trade only to protect the environment and in the public interest, without adverse community impacts.

-Annual water allocation trading strategy and review
+Annual allocation water trading strategy and review

-Download a copy of the Trade Strategy 2023-24 [PDF File - 715.2 KB].
+Download a copy of the Allocation Water Trading Strategy 2024-25 [PDF File - 838.4 KB].

 Allocation trade review